About Housing Benefit and Council Tax Support

 If you rent your home from a private landlord, the amount you get depends on the Local Housing Allowance - this may be lower than your actual rent.

-Contact the Welfare Rights Service to check how much you can get or for a free benefits check.
+Contact the Welfare Rights Service to check how much you can get and for a free benefits check.

 What happens next

-If your application isn't approved, you can appeal.
+If your application isn't approved, you can appeal the decision.

 Backdating your claim